taniadcg/my-portfolio/javascript-projects/3d-racing-track-scenario/README.md

 - **Development Environment**: Jupyter Notebook

 ## Features
-- **Full Synchronization**: Makes the replica folder an identical copy of the source folder.
-# 6.5 - Scenario

-In this scenario, all previously created objects were added, such as two cars, four benches, some trees, and other objects.
+In this scenario, some objects were added, such as two cars, four benches, some trees, and other objects.
 The track was created using two cylinders.

 For the movement of the cars, a transformation was applied, consisting of a translation to the origin + rotation + translation from the origin.
 The rotation is around the Y axis, so when performing the rotation and translating from the origin to the next position, these actions are based on the angles **angRotation1** and **angRotation2** for cars 1 and 2, respectively.